OlafurAO/ProjectAres/README.md

 HOW TO RUN THE GAME:
-The main Scene to run in unity is under Assets > Scenes > "SampleScene.unity"
+The main Scene to run in unity is under Assets > Scenes > "SampleScene.unity" you can also run it in itch.io by clicking this link:

 Controlls:
 Please Use A mouse to Command units and play the game, And keyboard to move the camera "WASD" and the scroll wheel to zoom in and out.